cckuqui/CCSAO-Sentencing/README.md

 * An evaluation of the total time needed in the judicial process to arrive at the final sentence
 * An evaluation of the number of guilty findings and types of sentences grouped by the court or district where the case was processed

-Based on these areas, we decide to limit the dataset to teh following columns/data points, which are defined on the [Cook County open data website](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u):
+Based on these areas, we decide to limit the dataset to the following columns/data points, which are defined on the [Cook County open data website](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u):
 * case id
 * case participant id
 * primary charge